TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    A non-recursive lock object: a close analog of :class:`threading.Lock`.
-   Once a process or thread has acquired a lock, subsequent attempts to acquire it from any process or thread will block until it is released;
+   Once a process or thread has acquired a lock, subsequent attempts to acquire it kutoka any process or thread will block until it is released;
    any process or thread may release it.
 The concepts and behaviors of :class:`threading.Lock` as it applies to threads are replicated here in :class:`multiprocessing.Lock` as it applies to either processes or threads,